10 Breathtaking Countries That Will Be Uninhabitable by 2050 Because of Climate Change

 9. Marshall Island

-High tides and frequent storms have caused sea level rise that is threatening inhabitants of this Pacific ocean atolls.
+High tides and frequent storms have caused sea level rise that is threatening inhabitants of this Pacific Ocean atolls.
 Research indicates that this island has experienced a 3.4-millimetre increase in sea levels annually which could lead to an 80% loss if the sea level rises by a metre.

 At this rate, it is not hard to imagine that this country may go underwater in a few years if stringent measures are not taken to prevent this.